Shriyad2123/cats-dogs-mlops/README.md

 ## No local Docker required
 Training can be done in Google Colab.
 Docker is built entirely on GitHub Actions and deployed as a prebuilt GHCR image to Render.

-## Quick start
-See `STEP_BY_STEP.md`.
-Do not submit the included bootstrap model as your final trained model.
-Run the Colab/training step and replace it first.
 CI/CD pipeline test